From Robo Vacs to Air Fryers, Here Are the Best Early Prime Day Home and Kitchen Deals

 Tuft & Needle Nod Foam Mattress for $58 Off

 If you want to be awake and energized for the rest of Prime Day’s deals, there’s nothing more important than a good night’s sleep.
 This Nod mattress by Tuft & Needle won’t sink in or sleep hot, since it uses an innovative foam material (think latex and memory foam) that will have you feeling cool all night long.
-It has the one-two punch of comfort—a top layer that conforms to your body’s shape, and a supportive bottom layer that layers off the pressure on your lower back and won’t have you waking up achy.
-You can’t put a price on sleep, but at over $50 off, you’ll still get a great deal.
+It has the one-two punch of comfort—a top layer that conforms to your body’s shape, and a supportive bottom layer so you won’t waking up achy.
+You can’t put a price on sleep, but at over $50 off, it’s still a great deal.

 Aura Carver Frame for $30 Off